alejandrofsevilla/neural-network-notes/README.md

 $$

 ## Normalization
-Normalization is the process of adimensionalizing the input layer, which address a problem known as Internal Covariate Shift.
+Normalization is the process of adimensionalizing the input layer, bringing all parameters to the same scale.
+Normalization addresses a problem known as Internal Covariate Shift and helps training to converge more quicly.

 $$ \large
  \bar {x} = \frac{x-\mu}{\sqrt{{\sigma}^2+\epsilon}}